-Registration Authority (RA): The RA verifies the identity of entities before they are issued a certificate.
-It acts as an interface between the end entity and the CA.
+The Registration Authority (RA) verifies the identity of entities before they are issued a certificate.
+It acts as an interface between the end entity and the CA. Depending on the needs of the system the RA's requirements from the end entities can vary from asking users to complete a CAPTCHA for proving they are not bots to ID card scanning or in-person screening to prove real identity.

-Certificate Repository: A secure location for storing issued certificates, making them available for validation and lookup.
+A Certificate Repository (CR) is a secure location for storing issued certificates, making them available for validation and lookup.

-Certificate Revocation Lists (CRLs): Lists of certificates that have been revoked by the CA before their expiration date.
+Certificate Revocation Lists (CRLs) are lists of certificates that have been revoked by the CA before their expiration date.
 Clients and applications can use CRLs to check the status of certificates.

-Certificate Policy and Practice Statements (CP/CPS): These documents outline the PKI's operational and security practices, including how certificates are issued, managed, and revoked.

-Key Management System: A system for securely generating, storing, and managing cryptographic keys.
-It should ensure the security of private keys.

-Security Protocols and Standards: The PKI should adhere to industry-standard security protocols and standards, such as X.509 for certificate formats, TLS for secure communications, and OCSP for real-time certificate status checks.

-Secure Hardware: The CA's private key should be stored securely, often in hardware security modules (HSMs), to protect against theft or tampering.
-Auditing and Monitoring: Regular monitoring of the PKI infrastructure to detect and respond to security incidents or anomalies.

-Backup and Recovery: Procedures for backup and recovery of CA keys and data in case of hardware failure or disaster.

-Cross-Certification: When operating in a distributed environment, PKIs may need to establish trust with external PKIs through crosscertification.

-Compliance and Legal Requirements: Compliance with relevant laws and regulations, including data protection and privacy laws, may be required.
-Additionally, adherence to any industryspecific standards or requirements is essential.

-User Education and Training: Training and education programs for users to understand how to use certificates and secure communication channels.

-Scalability and Redundancy: The PKI should be designed to scale as the organization grows, and it should incorporate redundancy for high availability.

-Lifecycle Management: This involves the management of certificate lifecycles, including issuance, renewal, and revocation.
+These help implement lifecycle management which involves the management of certificate issuance, renewal, and revocation.
+Having all these separate components in check help making sure that a PKI solution scales as an organization grows.

-Secure Communication: All communication within the PKI should be secure, including the transmission of certificates, CRLs, and certificate revocation information.

-Policy Enforcement: Ensure that policies regarding certificate issuance, usage, and revocation are consistently enforced.

-Diffie-Hellman, RSA or elliptic curves algorithms such as Ed25519 are generally used for generating public key pairs, and X.509 is the de-facto standard for building certificates.
+To ensure correctness of a PKI several other measures are taken into consideration.
+For example, Certificate Policy and Practice Statements (CP/CPS) are documents outline the PKI's operational and security practices, including how certificates are issued, managed, and revoked; key management systems are used for securely generating, storing, and managing cryptographic keys.
+They should ensure the security of private keys; security protocols are defined to make sure PKIs adhere to industry standards, such as X.509 for certificate formats, TLS for secure communications, and OCSP for real-time certificate status checks.
+Diffie-Hellman, RSA or elliptic curves algorithms such as Ed25519 are generally to be used for generating public key pairs.
+These policies are then enforced by third party regular checks to make sure they are consistently applied; secure hardware is leverages for storing private keys.
+The CA's private key should be stored securely, often in hardware security modules (HSMs), to protect against theft or tampering; regular monitoring of the PKI infrastructure to detect and respond to security incidents or anomalies; procedures for backup and recovery of CA keys and data are employed in case of hardware failure or disaster; compliance with relevant laws and regulations, including data protection and privacy laws, may be required; user training and education programs for users to understand how to use certificates and secure communication channels are enforced.
+All communication within the PKI should be secure, including the transmission of certificates, CRLs, and certificate revocation information.

-How does a clerk in Denmark determine if a driver's license, temporary or otherwise, is legitimate if it was issued in Japan?
+However PKIs have their fair share of limitations such as single point of failure architecture or the cost of design, implementation and deployment withing an organization.
+A lot of questions must be answered before comitting.
+For example, how does a clerk in Denmark determine if a driver's license, temporary or otherwise, is legitimate if it was issued in Japan?
 How do they determine if they should trust the credentials presented?
 What mechanism do they use to make that determination?
 How did the original authority, which issues the credentials, determine the identity of the requestor?
 Do you trust the original authority to perform its identification tests properly?
-These are all fundamental issues that a PKI must contend with.
+These are all fundamental issues that a PKI must contend with [ES].

-4 Decentralized PKI
+3.2 Decentralized PKI